Foster Care

 Being a foster parent is a journey of love, care, and, yes — practical planning!

-While Georgia provides a monthly stipend to help with expenses, making the most of this support can help you create the best possible environment for children in care.
+While Georgia provides a monthly stipend to help with expenses, making the most of this support can help you create the best possible environment for children in foster care.

 Smart Budgeting for Foster Parents